microsoft/real-time-filter-demo/RealtimeFilterDemoWindows/README.md

 Real-time Filter Demo for Windows and Windows Phone 8.1
 =======================================================

-A Nokia example application demonstrating the use of the Nokia Imaging SDK for real-time image effects.
+A Microsoft example application demonstrating the use of the Lumia Imaging SDK for real-time image effects.
 The effects are applied to the stream received from the camera and shown in the viewfinder.
 This app does not support capturing photos.